 The Wyrmwood film evolved around late 2010.
 My brother Kiah was working for Aussie Bum doing promotional videos and I was an electrician/project manager at Ausgrid.
 We’d make a few commercial productions, and do our own film projects with friends.
-We’d done some pretty cracking short films and then finally won a bunch of awards at Brian Brown’s Revesby Reel Deal festival, with a bad-ass short called Road Runner.
+We’d done some pretty cracking short films and then finally won a bunch of awards at Bryan Brown’s Revesby Reel Deal festival, with a bad-ass short called Road Runner.
 We shot it out Broken Hill way: Mad Max country – we even used the old MM11 Interceptor car that lived at Silverton.
 We began thinking Mad Max meets Dawn of the Dead, and a feature.
 No one had done anything like that in Oz film.

 Kiah began on the script: The biblical Wormwood star became, Wyrmwood, an apocalyptic, zombie-plague signifier.
-The hero Barry tries unsuccessfully to extract his family from the zombie ravaged city to the Bush.
+The hero Barry tries unsuccessfully to extract his family from the zombie ravaged city to the bush.
 A cast and crew came on board, Barry acquires an indigenous survivor, Benny, as a partner, and the hero’s quest begins for Barry’s sister Brooke, who has fallen into the hands of a villainous military establishment replete with music-jiving Maniacal Doctor, led by a very nasty Captain.
 It’s a fast paced action film with some Aussie records for the number of zombies made up on set and disposed of by a variety of ingenious means.

 I gave Kiah the original “hook”.
 You have to push the zombie law envelope for a successful genre film.
 What if fossil fuels failed as part of the apocalypse?
 Our zombies exhale methane and more.
 It’s flammable.
 Barry’s a genius mechanic.
 Cars that run on zombie gas?
 The Mad Max style zombie-truck was born.

 We didn’t have much money.
 Family and friends chipped in.
 Cast and crew worked for no pay upfront, to be paid on accrued wages when the film goes into profit: that’s how much belief the core cast and crew had for the project.
 Later crowd funding via Indiegogo kicked in.
 We shopped eBay for an old 4WD, parked it in front of our house.
 Mates from work came up with crazy detailing and modifications.
 I cut out a trap door with an angle grinder while my Dad did crowd control.
 It became our signature, bad-assed zombie powered vehicle.